cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 ### Example
 The following code demonstrates how easy it is to create a simple widget.
-You can copy this code and put it in a `widget.js` file to produce a fully working widget (refer to the previous paragraph for file structure guidelines).
+You can copy this code and put it in a `widget.js` file to produce a fully working widget.
+See the previous section for file structure guidelines.

 ```javascript
 Stage.defineWidget({